-The Harvard Business School defines business strategy as the “strategic initiatives a company pursues to create value for the organisation and its stakeholder and gain competitive advantage in the market”.
-The site stresses the importance of business strategy which is “foundational to a company’s success” and that it “helps leaders set organisational goals and gives companies a competitive edge.
+The Harvard Business School defines business strategy as the “strategic initiatives a company pursues to create value for the organization and its stakeholder and gain competitive advantage in the market”.
+The site stresses the importance of business strategy which is “foundational to a company’s success” and that it “helps leaders set organizational goals and gives companies a competitive edge.

 This is everything we set out to achieve however we needed to approach it in a new way.

 The true understanding of what our product was to our users, came from our Founder, Ash Brown.
 We were a business planning and execution platform using simple strategic framework.
 We gave businesses the tools they needed to execute their business plan and feel empowered about where they were going.